utkarsh-1602/interview-approaches/OOPS/polymorphism/Readme.md

 # Polymorphism
-- Polymorphism is one of the core concepts of object-oriented programming languages where poly means many and morphism means transforming one form into another.
+- Polymorphism is an object-oriented programming concept that refers to the ability of a variable, function, or object to take on multiple forms

 -  Polymorphism allows us to perform a single action in different ways.
 In other words, polymorphism allows you to define one interface and have multiple implementations